Sohr Damb

 The site extends around 4,5 hectares; the mound (mostly geologically formed) is 13 m high.
 The cultural stratum is less than 2 m deep.
 The excavations reveal four periods of occupation, and they could be further divided into several sub-periods.

 Excavations

 The locality was first discovered in 1903.
 In the following years, various minor excavations took place, including by Sir Aurel Stein.
+Another excavation was led by Harold Hargreaves in 1924.
 Since 2001, the site has been systematically excavated by the German Archaeological Institute and the Department of Archeology and Museums, Government of Pakistan.

 Findings

 Periodisation

 Amri-Nal culture: Based on the pottery found here, it is classified as a separate archaeological culture / subculture.

 Period I

 The oldest period (Period I) belongs to the cultural complexes called Togau, Kili Ghul Mohammad, and Kechi Beg, but new research is needed to establish the exact sequence of them, and until now, 16 skeletons were found in 11 burials, some of them located in small chambers.
 The grave goods included ceramics, pearls, and semi-precious stones like carnelian, agate, lapis lazuli, also steatite beads, shells with red pigment and grinding stones.
 In Tomb 739/ 740, more than 12 bodies and 60 complete pots were found.
 All chambers contain multiple fractional burials, deposited some time after death.
 The pottery belongs to different cultural styles, such as Togau A–D, Kili Ghul Mohammad, and Kechi Beg, which were previously believed to represent development through time.
 The assemblage is comparable to Mehrgarh III–IV and Shahi Tump in Makran, but the differences in burial customs and grave goods are pronounced.
 Some parallels can also be drawn to the Sialk III horizon in Iran, so a date between 4000/3800 and 3200 BC is proposed.